Guardians vs. Diamondbacks Player Props Betting Odds

 Marte Stats

-- Marte heads into this game looking to extend his two-game hit streak.
-During his last five outings he is hitting .438 with a double, a home run, four walks and four RBI.
+- Marte has picked up at least one hit in three games in a row.
+During his last five outings he is batting .533 with a double, a home run, four walks and four RBI.

 Marte Recent Games